Breast Cancer Fundraising Ideas That Really Work

 Idea #3 - Throw a Formal Benefit/Gala

 Throwing a formal benefit or a gala is similar to hosting a party but is on a much larger (and often pricier scale.)
-However, with a benefit, the fundraising potential is much larger.
-When throwing a gala for a charity, it's important to enlist the help of others in the area.
+However, with a benefit, the fundraising potential is much more significant.
+When throwing a gala for a charity, it's crucial to enlist the help of others in the area.
 By doing this, costs can be cut because a friend may know someone who can donate or discount their services for the benefit.

-A well thought out plan is essential for such an event and there are a number of details that must be ironed out before the date of the event.
-Important details include where the benefit will take place, what kind of costs will be involved in the benefit, who is responsible for which task, which charity will receive the proceeds, any catering that will be required, etc.
+A well thought out plan is essential for such an event, and some details must be ironed out before the event.
+Essential details include where the benefit will take place, what kind of costs will be involved, who is responsible for which task, which charity will receive the proceeds, any catering that will be required, etc.